 Heisei no Mori has a large playground with combination equipment including, but not limited to, a long slide, climbing walls and nets, and smaller slides.
 There is also a sandpit, spring rides, a flying fox and a smaller combination unit for young children.
 Beside the rose tunnel there is also a small playground for younger children.
 There is no shade in the large playground and limited shade in the small playground.
 However, they also have a particularly nice splash pool and wading river,the latter of which is shaded in many parts.The wading river starts running at the weekends first, during the month of May and eventually is available daily.

 There is no restaurant or shop on the premises, but there is a cafe at one exit of the park.
-There is also a library and public hall beside the park.
+The park also has a library and public hall beside it.
 There are 3 toilets in the park.
 Parking is free.
 The park holds three annual festivals.
 One on boys day, May 5th, one toward the end of May in celebration of the roses, and one on the 23rd of November.
 Apart from the rose garden, there is a lotus pond and many flowers including the flower of Kawajima town, the Iris Ensata.
 The park is quite pretty throughout the seasons.
 You will see artists and photographers alike capturing the beauty of the flowers in this park.
 There are some sporting facilities in the park including a running track, soccer field and fishing.

 Wading River and Paddling Pool Gallery